 Most of us have had the experience of having to install updates on our computer or smartphone or even install a totally new operating system.
 We do this because the old system has flaws and design limitations and we’re promised that the new features or system are better.

 And we all hate these update experiences because they take time to download and they make us change things we were familiar and comfortable with.
 And if we’re honest, most of the changes are for the better in the long term, although not all the changes bring their promised benefits.

-Western spirituality needs some badly overdue intellectual updates and operating system upgrades.
-These changes are required for the sake of the truth as well as for the sake of the long term viability of the culture at large.
+Christian theology and spirituality need some badly overdue intellectual updates and operating system upgrades.
+These changes are required for the sake of the truth as well as for the sake of the long term viability of the tradition in general.

 And these needed theological upgrades, like software and computer updates – take time to download and will result in uncomfortable, even sometimes painful changes.
 Yet sometimes we even need to delete data and start over with new code and instructions.

 The choice is ours – upgrade and change – revise our understandings – or allow our old, outdated systems and programs to eventually freeze up and crash.

 GETTING CHRISTIANITY TO MAKE SENSE AGAIN

 The updates I speak about are necessary, because the typical educated, individual in the postsecular culture is unlikely to accept a theology that requires simplistic belief in resurrected corpses, virgin births, and miracles involving bread and wine.
 Also unlikely is their acceptance of infallible authorities or arguments for the inerrancy or divine authorship of scripture.
 Conversations about sin, hell, salvation, spiritual rebirth, redemption, or angels and demons will also likely fail to convince or even interest them.